Оглавление

 property.
 If enabled, consider whether you can rewrite the request to fetch

-5. Consider augmenting with other signals, such as information about
+fewer bytes, or use an already fetched response. - Consider augmenting with other signals, such as information about

 the user's connection type and technology (see ).
 For example, you might